MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 - UNC paths for network shares that use the Server Message Block (SMB) protocol.

 - Sites and libraries for SharePoint Server 2016 and SharePoint Server 2013.
+SharePoint 2010 is also supported for customers who have [extended support for this version of SharePoint](https://support.microsoft.com/lifecycle/search?alpha=SharePoint%20Server%202010).

 To scan and label files on cloud repositories, use [Cloud App Security](https://docs.microsoft.com/cloud-app-security/).